betascribbles/100-days-of-code/log.md

 <a name="day57"></a>
 ### Day 57: February 26, 2018

 **Today's Progress**: Today we met to continue working on our first Nextcloud issue.
-We both have our development enviroments better set up
+We both have our development enviroments better set up and were able to get started on the issue, the first part: the JavaScript was fairly straight forwards but when we got to the CSS we hit a problem.
+It seemed like our CSS was not being take over when the code was compiled although we saw it in the style sheets.
+Camila tried a few things with us including cleaning the cache of the MAKE environment but no luck.
+In the end we had to move on and organise our application.
+We recieved news that Absolventa are interested in being our coaching company, as Markus had asked on our behalf.
+Everything is coming together which is exciting and also a little nerve wrecking incase we don't get in, we now have a large group of people supporting us.

-**Thoughts**
+**Thoughts** It has definitely been a little frustrating that we have not been able to properly work on an issue due to set up problems, but that is defiitely a part of the process.
+It's been really encouraging to have the support of so many industry professionals and exciting how the group has come together.
+Now just to finish the application and send it off.

 **Link(s) to work**:  https://github.com/nextcloud/contacts/issues/445
 ***